 These are the only two things you will need to get started with WordPress.

 A domain name is your identity on the internet, i.e. YourWebsite.com.
-It is the actual address of your website and normally costs only around $15 per year, but I’m going to show you how to get one for free.
+It is the actual online address of your website.
+This website’s domain name is icanbuildablog.com.
+A domain name normally costs only around $15 per year, but I’m going to show you how to get one for free.

 A hosting account is where all of your files are stored and is sort of like a virtual house for your website contents.
 Much like your hard drive stores all of your files on your computer, your hosting account will store all of your website’s files in the online server.
 This is where we will install WordPress (much like installing a program on your computer).

-Web hosting is not free, however the monthly cost is only around $3-$5… a single cup of coffee when you think about it!
-I’ll show you how to set these up at the same time in just a few clicks.
+Web hosting is not free, however if you follow my guide, the monthly cost is only around $3-$5… a single cup of coffee when you think about it!
+I’ll show you how to set up both your domain name and hosting at the same time in just a few clicks.

 Where to get a domain name and hosting?